Kvel2D/ecs193-wireless-sensor-network/Jiahui Dai/README.md

 In the old protocal,

-In every 15 mins, sender will send 1000 ticks for ad and 9 ticks for packet, receiver will be awake 8910 ticks(receiver will be awake 990 times and every time is 9 ticks),
+In every 15 mins, sender will send 1000 ticks for ad, receiver will be awake 8910 ticks(receiver will be awake 990 times and every time is 9 ticks),